A theoretical model for power generation via liquid crystal elastomers: Introduction

-To model the LCE, here, the purely elastic and neoclassical-type strain energy densities are combined with a modified Maier-Saupe mean field model \cite{Bai:2020:BB,Corbett:2006:CW,Corbett:2008:CW,Maier:1959:MS} for optothermal stimulation.
-The resulting composite model is applicable to a wide range of nematic elastomers and can be reduced to either the neo-Hookean model for rubber \cite{Treloar:1944} or the neoclassical model for LCEs.
-By varying the model parameters of the elastic and neoclassical terms, it is shown that LCEs are more effective than rubber when used as dielectric material within a charge pump capacitor.
+In this paper, purely elastic and neoclassical-type strain-energy densities are combined.
+The resulting composite model is applicable to a wide range of nematic elastomers and can be reduced to either the neo-Hookean model for rubber \cite{Treloar:1944} or the neoclassical model for ideal LCEs.
+As in \cite{Hiscock:2011:HWPM}, the elastic deformation and photo-thermal responses are decoupled.
+Then, if heat or light is absorbed, the equilibrium uniaxial order parameter can be determined by minimising the Landau-de Gennes approximation of the nematic energy density \cite{deGennes:1993:dGP} or a Maier-Saupe mean field model function \cite{Bai:2020:BB,Corbett:2006:CW,Corbett:2008:CW,Maier:1959:MS}, respectively.
+By varying the model parameters of the elastic and neoclassical terms, it is found that LCEs can be more effective than rubber when used as dielectric material within a charge pump capacitor.
+Moreover, if the LCE is pre-stretched perpendicular to the director and instabilities such as shear striping or wrinkling are avoided, then the capacitor becomes more efficient in raising the voltage supplied by the source battery.